 Treat your family and friends to an American classic right at home using your Ninja Creami ice cream maker.
 This Ninja Creami Strawberry Ice Cream delivers a luscious, velvety texture and flavors that capture the essence of summer with every spoonful.
 Best of all, only five ingredients stand between you and this heavenly dessert!
 Grab your apron, and let's churn out this frozen treat together.

-We're making strawberry ice cream in the Ninja Creami, a dessert as fun to make as it is to eat!
-This recipe is a crowd-pleaser, not only for its vibrant flavors but also for its creamy, dreamy texture.
+Strawberry ice cream in the Ninja Creami is a dessert as fun to make as it is to eat!
+Like my Ninja Creami Strawberry Sorbet, this recipe is a crowd-pleaser, not only for its vibrant flavors but also for its creamy, dreamy texture.

-The magic of this recipe lies in its simplicity.
-With just a handful of ingredients and less than 15 minutes of your time, you can whip up Ninja strawberry ice cream that rivals any gourmet ice cream shop offering.
+With just a handful of ingredients and less than 15 minutes of your time, you can whip up strawberry ice cream that rivals any gourmet ice cream shop offering.
+And if you want to go all-in on the strawberry flavor, serve this with strawberry compote drizzled on top!

 Ingredients